-Whether you’re casually hooking up or have been going out for a while now, setting boundaries is an important part of any relationship so that both individuals are on the same page.
+Whether you’re casually hooking up or have been going out for a while now, setting boundaries is an important part of any relationship.
+It's good for both individuals to be on the same page.
 To have the healthiest relationship, both partners should know each other’s wants, goals, fears and limits.
 You should feel comfortable communicating your honest needs to your partner without being afraid of what he or she might do in response.
 If your partner tells you that your needs are stupid, gets angry with you or goes against what you’re comfortable with, then your partner may not be showing you the respect you deserve.

 Boundaries are all about respect.
 You and your partner should know what is too far in all aspects of your relationship so that both of you feel safe.
 Do you have a question about setting boundaries in your own relationship?
-Call us, we’ll talk it out with you.
+Call, chat or text us and we’ll talk it out with you.